Client pre authentication on Linux, macOS and Windows

 KB Home | Client pre authentication on Linux, macOS and Windows

 Yes.
 To achieve this the workstation must be administered by your organization.
-The admin must be able to setup login scripts that run as a privileged user, and also copy files to a location that only the privileged user can access.
+The admin must be able to setup login scripts that run as a privileged user, and also copy files to a location that only a privileged user can access.

-1. Copy the shared-secret file from the PaperCut server (location below) to the workstation in a location that is only accessible by the privileged user.
+1. Copy the shared-secret file from the PaperCut server (location below) to the workstation in a location that is only accessible by a privileged user.
 IMPORTANT: For security reasons you must make this file readable by this user only.